-These consolidated financial statements are presented in thousands of units of Hong Kong dollars (HK\$'000), unless otherwise stated.
-These consolidated financial statements have been approved for issue by the Board of Directors on 25 February 2019.
+These consolidated financial statements are presented in Hong Kong dollars, unless otherwise stated.
+These consolidated financial statements have been approved for issue by the Board of Directors on 16 March 2020.

 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.